Parlor Songs in search of popular American Song

 Sheet Music Cover Interestingly, I think many of us might have wanted to believe that the music of those years was of a kinder, gentler time and that the music evolved simply through the fates of artistic imagination.
 Yet, I realize that the composers and lyricists of the times were as much a victim of the system as they were driving it.
 We have to face up to the fact that art for art's sake is wonderful but that most of the composers and publishers of the period were much more interested in feeding themselves than creating a body of art that was valued as art versus a commercial success.
 How revealing to me to realize that the music of the times was not as much a reflection of the times as it was a reflection of people's desires for how the times and their life should be.
 Is it possible that that the beautiful music we see in our collection and displayed here on our site is nothing more than the result of creative and clever marketing?

 No, it is not only that.
-The music and art we share with you represents a fusion of art and commercialism and as well, to me, represents the triumph of art and talent over the commercial interests.
+The music and art we share with you represents a fusion of art and commercialism and as well, represents the triumph of art and talent over commercial interests.
 Sure, the publishers directed things but as always, it was the talent and creativity of truly creative human spirits who made the concept come alive.

 Sheet Music CoverThen of course, there are the people, you, me and all of the professional amateur musicians of the world.
 Just plain folks like these men from the turn of the century who love music and play it for the entertainment of others.
 Our tastes, our abilities are what have ultimately shaped the music of the past and present.
 In the end, we owe a great deal to the visionary publishers and marketers of Tin Pan Alley.
 Without the Harms' Whitmark's and Watterson's of the age, our world would be much different.
 Regardless of their profit motives (I firmly believe that profit motives are not evil and are the primary reasons for progress and opportunity in our country.
 Most of us can thank a rich man or woman for our job and what we have), the publishers of Tin Pan Alley not only established an industry that continues in grand tradition but they also are responsible for the beautiful music and covers we enjoy today.
 They deserve our thanks and respect for the fine works they had a hand in creating.

-Rick Reublin, March, 2000
+Rick Reublin, March, 2000, Updated March, 2009

-A great deal of work and effort has gone into these pages.
-The concept, design, performance (MIDI and other recordings) of these works, the web pages, custom images and original content are Copyright © 1996-2008 by The Parlor Songs Association, Inc., Richard A. Reublin and/or Robert L. Maine.
+© 1997-2024 by Parlor Songs (former owners Richard A. Reublin or Richard G. Beil).
 Before using any of these images, text or performances (MIDI or other recordings), please read our usage policy for standard permissions and those requiring special attention.
 Thanks.

-ParlorSongs.org respects your privacy and does not collect or divulge personal information see our privacy policy for more information
+I respect your privacy and do not collect or divulge personal information.

 Return to Top of Page